AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri Mar 14 2025
+Last update on Sat Mar 15 2025

-**293 day before 2026 ⏱** days before new years
+**292 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun